thornoe/GreenGDP/README.md

 # The Green Net National Product: *Subproject regarding pollution of the water environment*

 This subproject is a part of a larger research project on [UCPH](https://www.ku.dk/english/) that aims to estimate the Green Net National Product (GNNP) for Denmark since 1990.

-The first stage of this subproject map the ecological status quality of Danish water bodies since 1990.
+The first stage of this subproject constructs longitudinal datasets and maps the ecological status of Danish water bodies.

-For more information and preliminary results for streams, see: [thornoe.github.io/GNNP](https://thornoe.github.io/GNNP/)
+For more information and preliminary results for streams, see: [ThorNoe.github.io/GNNP](https://thornoe.github.io/GNNP/)

 ### How to run the script tool in ArcGIS Pro

+One will need to have [ArcGIS Pro](https://www.esri.com/en-us/arcgis/products/arcgis-pro/overview) installed and up to date.

 1. Click the green `Clone or download` button at the top right corner of this GitHub page ^^
-2. Within the `gis` folder, open `gis.aprx` with ArcGIS Pro.
+2. Within the `gnnp\gis` folder, open `gis.aprx` with ArcGIS Pro.
-3. Open the script tool `Process and map data` under the `Catalog Pane` > `Folders` > `gis` > `gis.tbx`
+3. In the `Catalog Pane`, open `Toolboxes` > `gis.tbx` > `WaterbodiesScriptTool`.
+Select the `gnnp\gis` folder and `Run` the script.

 ### Update with the most recent data

 The most recent data on indicators can be downloaded from the Danish surface water database by opening [odaforalle.au.dk](https://odaforalle.au.dk/) in Internet Explorer.
-To access the data, it is only required to supply your e-mail address.
+To access the data, it is required that you supply your e-mail address.

 For streams:

 - Go to `Hent data` > `Vandløb` > `Bundfauna` > `DVFI-indeks`
   - Set the *from* date: In `Fra` write `01-01-2019`
   - Set the *to* date: In `Til` (optional)
-  - In the bottom right corner, click `Excel (<no. rows> rækker)` and save to the `gis/data` folder as `streams_DVFI_2019-.xlsx` (overwrite the existing file)
+  - In the bottom right corner, click `Excel (<no. rows> rækker)` and save to the `gis/data` folder as `streams_DVFI_2019-.xlsx` *(overwrite the existing file with the exact same name!)*

 Run the script tool as described above to update the time series and recreate all the illustrations with the most recent data.